mimateach/mimateach/README.md

 -->

 - 🔭 I’m currently participating in a **fullstack development bootcamp** and I'm working hard on some good personal projects.
-- 🌱 I’m **currently learning PHP and Laravel.** I can already work with JS, Bootstrap and VUE.
+- 🌱 I’m **currently working with Laravel and Java.** I can already work with JS and VUE3.
-- 😄 About me: I like to work in different projects at the same time, **I love ❤️ to read about and work on education and personal and professional growth and I am constantly studying and learning new stuff.**
+- 😄 About me: I like to work in different projects at the same time, **I love ❤️ reading about and working on education and personal and professional growth and I am constantly studying and learning new stuff.**
 - ⚡ In the **future,** I would like to work on my own **education tool project.**
 - 🤔 Extra- although not very useful- info: **I love doing creative activities, so I sing, I write and I do handcrafts.
 I guess that's the reason why I like frontEnd so much.**